LonamiWebs/Telethon/readthedocs/extra/basic/telegram-client.rst

 .. code-block:: python

-    # The method will infer that you've passed an username
+    # The method will infer that you've passed a username
     # It also accepts phone numbers, and will get the user
     # from your contact list.
     lonami = client.get_entity('lonami')

 The so called "entities" are another important whole concept on its own, but for now you don't need to worry about it.
-Simply know that they are a good way to get information about an user, chat or channel.
+Simply know that they are a good way to get information about a user, chat or channel.

 Many other common methods for quick scripts are also available: